krmbzds/stars/README.md

 - [evanw/thumbhash](https://github.com/evanw/thumbhash) - A very compact representation of an image placeholder
 - [hotwired/turbo-ios](https://github.com/hotwired/turbo-ios) - iOS framework for making Turbo native apps
+- [isl-org/OpenBot](https://github.com/isl-org/OpenBot) - OpenBot leverages smartphones as brains for low-cost robots.
+We have designed a small electric vehicle that costs about $50 and serves as a robot body.
+Our software stack for Android smartphones suppo

 ## TeX